WHOIGit/nes-lter-events-transect/README.md

-# minimal-edi-package
+# nes-lter-events-transect
-Minimal EML assembly line example, including a small subset of an NES-LTER dataset.
+Event log product as catalog of major activities on NES-LTER Transect cruises, prepared for Environmental Data Initiative repository